Unambiguously coded shifts: Languages and shift spaces

 \end{example}

-A shift space $X$ on the alphabet $A$ is a shift \emph{of finite type} if there is a finite set $W$ of words on $A$, such that $\cL(X)$ is the set of words without factor in $W$. \begin{example} The set of sequences $x\in\{a,b\}^\Z$ without factor $bb$ is a shift of finite type called the \emph{golden mean shift}.
-It is also the set of labels of two-sided infinite paths in the labeled graph of Figure~\ref{figureEven} on the left. \end{example} For any graph $G$, the \emph{edge shift} $X_G$ on $G$ is the set of biinfinite paths in $G$.
+For any finite graph $G$, the \emph{edge shift} $X_G$ on $G$ is the set of biinfinite paths in $G$.
 It is a shift of finite type.
-Conversely, for every shift of finite type, there is recognized by a strongly unambiguous automaton $\A$.
+Conversely, every shift of finite type is the set of labels of bi-infinite paths in a strongly unambiguous automaton $\A$.